wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 - lane-and-tag imported CRAM/BAM files placed where the existing stage 2 can consume them, with later merging used only where needed to create final products
-- lane-level QC outputs generated after deplexing from `RunStats.json` in the `bases2fastq` output folder
+- lane-level QC outputs generated from `RunStats.json` in the `bases2fastq` output folder
 - short-file cache populated only if downstream checks still require FASTQ input

 ### QC strategy